 The Board shall require each student of this district to adhere to the rules and regulations promulgated and to submit to such disciplinary measures as are appropriately assigned for infraction of those rules.
-The rules govern student conduct in school, on school trips, during school, during school-sponsored activities, (on or off school property) and while student travel to and from school.
+The rules govern student conduct in school, on school trips, during school, during school-sponsored activities (on or off school property), and while students travel to and from school.
 Such rules require that students:

-- 1. Conform to reasonable standards of socially acceptable behavior. - 2.
-Respect the rights, person and property of others. - 3.
-Preserve the degree of order necessary to the educational program in which they are engaged. - 4.
-Obey constituted authority and respond to those who hold that authority.
+- 1. conform to reasonable standards of socially acceptable behavior; - 2. respect the rights, person and property of others; - 3. preserve the degree of order necessary to the educational program in which they are engaged; - 4. obey constituted authority and respond to those who hold that authority.
 Data regarding disciplinary action(s) may be entered on a student's record when such notation can be used to assist counselors.